Rickthedriver/GDIM31F2D/Scene and Input Handling/readme.txt

-Goal: Try to relocate the princess to the top left corner.
+Goal: Try to relocate the princess to the yellow pentagram.
-How to play: WASD for black wizard, TFGH for light wizard.
-Click red pentagrams to remove it.
+How to play: WASD for black wizard, arrow keys for light wizard.
+Red pentagrams get removed by them touching the black wizard, and same for blue pentagrams with the light wizard.

 Thank you for playing.